Ski Mask The Slump God Proves Why He’s Very Rare – 2018 XXL Freshman Interview

 Before he made it to the 2018 XXL Freshman Class, Ski was hitting indie career milestones all on his own.
-As a teen, he formed his Very Rare collective then teamed up with the late XXXTentacion—the two met in a juvenile detention center when Ski was 16—for a number of Members Only releases and dropped his own solo efforts like the Drown in Designer mixtape.
+As a teen, he formed his Very Rare collective then teamed up with the late XXXTentacion—the two met in a juvenile detention center when Ski was a teenager—for a number of Members Only releases and dropped his own solo efforts like the Drown in Designer mixtape.

 Songs released in the last few years, like "Take a Step Back" featuring former 2017 XXL Freshman XXXTentacion, "Where's the Blow!" with fellow 2018 XXL Freshman Lil Pump and the early gem "Like a Soccer Mom" helped Stokeley average almost a million plays per week on his SoundCloud page early on.
 Ski's numbers don't lie.
 Then add in studio time with his favorite producer, Timbaland, meeting and forming a friendship with one of his hip-hop influences, Busta Rhymes, and landing a major label deal with Victor Victor Worldwide/Republic Records in 2017, and life has been treating Ski pretty good these days.